project

 Candidates must meet the following cumulative criteria to be eligible for a StAR scholarship:

-- Student: Candidates must be prospective students (bachelor’s or master’s level) or doctoral candidates.
+1. Student: Candidates must be prospective students (bachelor’s or master’s level) or doctoral candidates [1].

-The deadline for the call is January 19.
-The goal is to enable two applicants to study in Switzerland starting in the fall semester of 2025.
+The deadline for applications is December 15, 2025.
+The goal is to enable at least two people to study in Switzerland starting in the fall semester of 2026.

 Kholoud Dawood is our scholarship holder from Gaza.
 Thanks to StAR, she is pursuing her Master’s degree in Translation (English–Arabic) at the « Faculté de traduction et d’interprétation » (FTI) of the University of Geneva starting in September 2025.